How fast the omicron variant is spreading in the world

 Countries where omicron is also growing

 Many countries have not provided sufficient timely samples to the public GISAID data to show the status of omicron’s spread.
 China and Russia have released virtually nothing.
-Finland, India, Bangladesh, Japan, Mexico, South Korea, Botswana, the Philippines, Ireland, Brazil and Greece have released minimal samples.
+Finland, Bangladesh, Mexico, Botswana, the Philippines, Ireland, and Greece have released minimal samples.
 In some cases, there may not be technology or resources to do the genomic sequences.
 In other cases, it may be an issue of transparency.

 The Centers for Disease Control and Prevention used the existing samples to project an estimate of more recent omicron cases.
-The CDC estimated that 73 percent of the latest coronavirus cases are omicron as of last week.
+The CDC estimated on Dec.
+21 that 73 percent of the coronavirus cases were omicron.
+That estimate has been updated to 58.6 percent for the week ending Dec.
+25.

 United States variant trend